 Old friends are the best, but new friends can be pretty amazing too.
 I’ve met some of my closest friends in my 30s and am so glad I opened myself up to those possibilities.
-You can meet potential friends anywhere—cafes, parks, exercise classes, neighbours, through existing friends, and even through online apps like Peanut.
-Take a chance—it’ll be worth it.
+You can meet potential friends anywhere—coffee shops, parks, exercise classes, neighbors, through existing friends, and even through online apps like Peanut.
+Take a chance — it’ll be worth it.

 Talk to your colleagues

 I mean, really talk.
 If you feel a connection with someone beyond the usual office friendship, ask if they want to catch up for dinner or a weekend walk.
 Put yourself out there.
 Some of the best relationships begin at work.

 If you’re lucky enough to have been placed in a nurturing, non-judgmental parents’ group, hold tight to those people as they will become your second family.
 If you haven’t felt a connection with anyone in your group — which, don’t worry, is totally normal and happens all the time — look for local groups or spaces to connect with other new parents who are more on your wavelength.